katheich/citycomparer/README.md

 - **Be deployed online** and accessible to the public.

 ## Technologies used
-- HTML
-- CSS
 - JavaScript (ES6)
 - React.js
+- HTML, JSX
 - Teleport API
 - React Map GL (for Mapbox GL)
 - Git and GitHub
-- Bulma
+- Bulma, SCSS
 - Google Fonts

 ## Approach